jameshi16/personal-website/_posts/2020-12-05-i-implemented-aes-and-md5.md

 Let's implement an SBox.
 An SBox, or substitution box, is used to introduce confusion into cipher.
 It's also part of key expansion, which is the first major step in AES.
 For educational purposes, I did not copy the SBox table [off Wikipedia](https://en.wikipedia.org/wiki/Rijndael_S-box); instead, I ripped off the pseudo-code implementation on the same Wikipedia page.

-Of course, I took time to think about what exactly it was I was doing.
+Of course, I took time to think about what exactly I was doing with the code.
 Let's go through my resulting JavaScript code segment by segment.

 ```js
 let p = 1, q = 1;